abhay-rana/vite-react-js/readme.md

+## command for using this repostiory as a tempalate
+npx degit abhay-rana/vite-react-js#<branch-name> <YourCustomProjectName>

 ## add the useTilg hook support for the rendering analysis

 this tilg hook is for the dev mode to see the rendering of the component dont use it on the production build